guimauveb/guimauveB/README.md

 My interests range from low-level stuff, operating systems, C/C++, Rust & Wasm to Python, Typescript/Javascript and web applications in general.

 I share projects and what I'm currently working on.

+I'm currently focusing a lot on Rust 🦀